 Analytics: We track a large number of user events and interactions and store them in a custom analytics datastore.
 I built the datastore based on Uber’s Schemaless database design article.
 We then use the Redash web frontend to query this and the ElasticSearch logs to build custom dashboards.

 Automated Retention and Tutorial Emails: Using the analytics above I built a system that triggers specific retention and tutorial emails to users based on their activity in the system.

-- Mini online store allows collaborative purchasing of gifts for family.
+- Online gift store allows collaborative purchasing of gifts in 4 countries.
 The credit card processing is done via Stripe

-- Bootstrap based Web Admin tools for viewing and editing users, their connections and processing orders
+- React based Web Admin tools for viewing and editing users, their connections and processing orders

 - Logging and diagnostics systems with ElasticSearch, Logstash and Kibana